 Measuring business value

-While this is not per se a separate step of the AI pipeline, we feel that it is indeed one of the very important deliverables that the pipeline should contain.
-This phase belongs to the wider AI project lifecycle and follows successful deployment.
-It is very different than the evaluation of the cores on historical data e.g., a back-test of a trading AI which we know that can contain quite a bit of bias before deployment.
-The idea here is that as we are trying to enhance an existing process through the use of AI we should be able to answer the question, Have we succeeded at delivering enough value to justify the use of AI?
-The team should have quantifiable performance indicators that pre-exist the AI and use A-B testing to prove that the AI has indeed delivered an increase in business value.
-It could be for example a scenario of paper trading an AI system while the prior trading process is in place and comparing the P&L of those two directly.
+While this is not per se a separate step of the AI pipeline, it is indeed one of the very important deliverables that follows the pipeline.
+Business value is very different than the quantitative evaluation of the AI cores on historical data e.g., or a back-test of a trading AI which we know that can contain quite a bit of bias before deployment.
+The concept is that as we are trying to enhance an existing process using AI, we should therefore be able to answer if we have succeeded at delivering enough value to justify its use.
+Key performance indicators that pre-exist the AI are compared in A-B testing to prove that it has delivered an increase in business value.